 Senator Lillian Dyck is the first First Nations woman appointed to the Canadian Senate and the first Canadian-born Chinese person appointed to the Senate.
 Prior to entering political life, she was an academic and senior administrator at the University of Saskatchewan.

 Robert Falcon-Ouellette is from Red Pheasant First Nation in Saskatchewan and was raised in Calgary.
-He is the Member of Parliament for Winnipeg Centre.
+He was the Member of Parliament for Winnipeg Centre until 2019.

 Wabanakwut (Wab) Kinew is a hip hop artist, broadcaster, university administrator, author, and politician.
 He became the leader of the Manitoba NDP in 2017.